DanDDevelopment/Dynamic-Roleplay/dynamic/resources/[dynextra]/pug-sling/old-sling/readme.md

 # --

 # -- Config file
-To add a new weapon you must change the first option to the qbcore shared.lua.
+To add a new weapon you must change the first option to the DynCore shared.lua.
 # --

 # -- Commands